alsabagh-dev/storefront-backend/README.md

 #### grant user privilages for the DBs
 ```
-grant all privileges on database store to user_name;
+grant all privileges on database store to store_usr;
-grant all privileges on database store_test to user_name;
+grant all privileges on database store_test to store_usr;
 ```